komapper/komapper.github.io/content/en/docs/Reference/database-config.md

 The `statementInspector` inspects `org.komapper.core.Statement` just before SQL execution.

 By default, this property is resolved by the service loader.
-If the service loader cannot resolve the logger, this property returns an inspector that does nothing.
+If the service loader cannot resolve the statementInspector, this property returns an inspector that does nothing.

 The following modules provide inspector implementations: